adonisjs/legacy-docs/3.0/routing.md

 ## Form Method Spoofing

-We learned about different HTTP verbs, but unfortunately standard HTML forms does not allow anything over GET and POST.
+We learned about different HTTP verbs, but unfortunately standard HTML forms do not allow anything over GET and POST.

 Form method spoofing makes it easier to define the verb as a query string.